-This Repair and Renewal project is primarily a conservation scheme with the aim of replacing building services, improving environmental performance, upgrading infrastructure to continue to support an ever-widening artistic programme, and improving disabled access for audiences and artists.
+This repair and renewal is primarily a conservation project with the aim of replacing building services, improving environmental performance, upgrading infrastructure to continue to support an ever-widening artistic programme, and improving disabled access for audiences and artists.
 This foundation of renewal and upgrading of the existing buildings will give them a new lease of life and a low maintenance future.

-It will also reinterpret the iconic Hayward Gallery pyramid roof with a replacement that will allow controlled natural light back into the galleries, described by Henry Moore in the context of the new galleries as “God’s daylight”.
+It also reinterprets the iconic Hayward Gallery pyramid roof with a replacement that allows controlled natural light back into the galleries, described by Henry Moore in the context of the new galleries as “God’s daylight”.
 Achieving successful day-light was raised as “a matter of the utmost importance” by the Arts Council to the GLC in 1966 while the buildings were under construction and continues to be at the heart of the project.